 When you are disabled and can’t work, you are naturally concerned with how you are going to pay your bills.
 Social security disability income is one possibility, but you must follow the application instructions carefully to avoid receiving a denial letter.
-Whether they are worried about their finances or anxious to get through the application, many people do not completely the initial paperwork properly.
-As a result, approximately 75 percent of all applications for social security disability are denied the first time.
+Whether they are worried about their finances or anxious to get through the application, many people do not complete the initial paperwork properly.
+As a result, approximately 75% of all applications for social security disability are denied the first time.

 If you have experienced the frustration of receiving a denial letter, the Columbia social security disability benefits lawyers at Harris & Graves, P. A. are available to help.
 We’ll let you know some of the common reasons the Social Security Disability Administration (SSDA) denies initial applications and how you can appeal.

 Administrative errors, such as failing to authorize the release of medical records, are among the most typical reasons the SSDA returns applications unapproved.
 Another common reason is the applicant’s failure to understand the conditions he or she must meet to apply for disability.
 Some of these issues include: